Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 an FPGA can perform the FFT computation, the FPGA needs to be configured with a particular image called an overlay.

 Vitis |trade| PL DSP Library provides a fully synthesizable PL based Super Sample data Rate (SSR) FFT, as well as a 2-Dimensional FFT version.
-For detailed documentation, plese refer to: :ref:`L1_1DFFT_OVERVIEW` and  :ref:`L1_2DFFT_OVERVIEW`.
+For detailed documentation, please refer to: :ref:`L1_1DFFT_OVERVIEW` and  :ref:`L1_2DFFT_OVERVIEW`.

 .. _INTRODUCTION_AIE: